Subtyping patients with chronic disease using longitudinal BMI patterns: Results

 \section{Results}

 Before presenting the main results, we first present the results of a series of experiments to verify the relevance of the nine engineered features for subtyping the cohorts using these features’ values.
-To this end, we created a series of predictive models using a standard classifier (XGBoost), in which the engineered features were used as the input and the disease incidence as the output.
+To this end, we created a series of classifiers: Random Forest, Support Vector Machine (SVM), Decision Tree, Logistic Regression, Gradient Boosting Tree, eXtreme Gradient Boosting Tree (XGBoost) \cite{RN75}, in which the engineered features were used as the input and the disease incidence as the output.
 This is the same input-output setup as what is used for the clustering.
-The XGBoost algorithm \cite{RN75} is generally considered as a solid choice for classifying similar structured datasets \cite{RN158,RN162}.
-We performed parameter tuning on the boosted trees (created by XGBoost) and ran 5-fold cross-validation.
-Table \ref{table:3} shows the mean accuracy and mean area under the receiver operating characteristic (AUC) for each of the individual disease prediction models using this standard classifier.
+We performed parameter tuning on the classifiers and ran 5-fold cross-validation.
+Table \ref{table:3} shows the mean accuracy and area under the receiver operating characteristic (AUC) for each of the individual disease prediction models using these classifiers.
 Only 8 out of 18 diseases, which are identified as significant in our clustering analysis (discussed later in this section), are shown in Table \ref{table:3}.
 In this table, the reported results can be compared to a random classifier baseline that should receive 0.5 for both reported measures in all cohorts.

 For the main experiments of this study, we then applied the presented clustering method on the 18 cohorts.
-The cluster analyses revealed the existence of noticeable clustered patterns in 8 of the 18 cohorts, as determined by the cluster evaluation metrics (Silhouette and Calinski-Harabasz scores \cite{RN164}) and visual confirmation (TSNE plots \cite{RN173}).
-We provide several TSNE visualizations of multiple clustering techniques in the Appendix.
-A higher similarity between the members of each cluster or higher difference between the members of separate clusters lead to higher Silhouette and Calinski-Harabasz scores.
+The cluster analyses revealed the existence of noticeable clustered patterns in 8 of the 18 cohorts, as determined by the cluster evaluation metrics (Silhouette and Calinski-Harabasz scores \cite{RN164}) and visual confirmation (t-SNE plots \cite{RN173}).
+We provide several t-SNE visualizations of multiple clustering techniques in our GitHub repo.
+A higher similarity between the members of each cluster or a higher difference between the members of separate clusters leads to higher Silhouette and Calinski-Harabasz scores.
 Fig. \ref{fig:image1} shows the clusters identified in the 8 noticeable cases.
 The absence of distinct patterns among the remaining 10 chronic diseases may indicate the absence of BMI-related subtypes for each chronic disease or may be due to the insufficient number of positive cases for the diseases in our data (such as AFib).
+We calculated the relative risk \cite{RN137} of the clusters showing either positive-case domination or negative-case domination to compare the population in those clusters with the remaining ones.